teacupx/xbmc/README.md

-# Kodi for Armbian
+# Kodi for Armbian - ROCKCHIP BRANCH

-Kodi tweaked for Armbian builds
+Kodi tweaked for Armbian builds.
+This branch is meant to compile Kodi for Rockchip Legacy kernel.

 ## Usage: